Out-of-Equilibrium Dynamics and Excess Volatility in Firm Networks: Summary Conclusion

-A preliminary investigation of the full model leads to rich phase diagrams, which reveal that \begin{itemize} \item The competitive equilibrium attracts the dynamics only in a restricted range of parameters -- the speed at which firms adapt to imbalances must neither be too slow nor too fast. \item When the adaptation speed is too large, coordination breaks down and the economy enters a phase with periodic or chaotic business cycles of purely endogenous origin, as was also reported in \cite{bonart2014instabilities}. \item Interestingly, other types of equilibria exist, with a negative inflation but with stationary real prices and production different from those pertaining to the competitive equilibrium.
+A numerical investigation of the full model leads to rich phase diagrams, from which we extract the following salient features, with clear economic implications: \begin{itemize} \item The competitive equilibrium attracts the dynamics {\it only in a restricted range of parameters}: the speed at which firms adapt to imbalances must neither be too slow nor too fast, and the rate at which goods spoil must be high enough.
+Diminishing returns to scale also help convergence towards equilibrium. \item When the adaptation speed is too large, or the perishability of goods too low, coordination breaks down and the economy enters a phase with periodic or chaotic business cycles of purely endogenous origin, as was also reported in \cite{bonart2014instabilities}. \item Close to the boundaries between the competitive equilibrium phase and the oscillating phase, one observes a regime of intermittent crises, with long periods of quasi-equilibrium interrupted by bursts of inflation. \item Another class of equilibria exists, with a negative inflation but with stationary real prices and production different from those pertaining to the competitive equilibrium.
 In particular, markets -- including the job market -- do not clear in such situations: labour supply is always larger than labour demand.
-For inflationary equilibria to appear (where labour demand is larger than labor supply), we need to introduce precautionary savings and interest rates. \item Finally, close to the boundaries between these phases one often observes a regime of intermittent crises, with long periods of quasi-equilibrium interrupted by bursts of inflation. \end{itemize}
+These equilibria are however characterised by persistent discrepancies between forecasts and realized quantities, which presumably make them unstable against simple learning rules. \item For {\it inflationary} equilibria to exist, where labour demand is larger than labour supply, one needs to introduce precautionary savings and interest rates in the model. \item Finally, we have checked that the overall shape of the phase diagram is robust to changes of the structure of the network (although see Appendix \ref{ap:real_net} for additional information about the dynamics on real input-output networks) and of the specific form of the CES production function that one uses.
+This means that our results are generic and should hold in realistic situations as well. \end{itemize}

-Hence, our model suggests two distinct routes to excess volatility (or ``large business cycles''): purely {\it endogenous} cycles, resulting from non-linearities and feedback, or persistence and amplification of {\it exogenous shocks}, governed by the proximity of an instability point that leads to long relaxation times.
+Our model therefore suggests {\it two} distinct out-of-equilibrium routes to excess volatility (or ``large business cycles''): (a) purely {\it endogenous} cycles, resulting from over-reactions and non-linearities, or (b) persistence and amplification of {\it exogenous shocks}, governed by the proximity of a boundary in parameter space where the competitive equilibrium becomes unstable.
+While scenario (a) may appear at first sight to be more generic, the self-organized criticality scenario proposed long ago by \cite{bak1993aggregate} could make (b) plausible as well.
+Specific empirical work is needed to distinguish between these two scenarios.